 The following requirements apply to you regardless of the amount of PAL credit for which you may qualify:

-You must attend the Pre-MNT Workshop in Ames, Iowa.
+You must attend the Professional Skills Workshop in Ames, Iowa.

-The ISU Dietetics Internship program is a full-time program; you are required to complete any required supervised practice hours as a full-time intern.
+The ISU Dietetic Internship program is a full-time program; you are required to complete any required supervised practice hours as a full-time intern.

 Most interns who receive PAL credit will be required to complete at least 40 hours in management dietetics (MGMT), at least 40 hours in community nutrition (COM), and at least 240 hours in medical nutrition therapy (MNT).
 Specific projects and assignments will be determined by the instructor based on your demonstrated knowledge and skills.